Motif Window Manager

-In computing, the Motif Window Manager (MWM) is an X window manager based on the Motif toolkit.
+The Motif Window Manager (MWM) is an X window manager based on the Motif toolkit.

 Overview

 MWM is a lightweight window manager, having robust compliance and configuration of the features it has.
 MWM first appeared in the early 1990s, along with the Motif toolkit.
 MWM supports: Common User Interface (i.e., Alt-Tab is switch windows, a standard), some International support, Common Desktop Environment, X Resource Database (/home/app-defaults/ and runtime), X Session Manager protocol, X Edited Resource Protocol (edit widget data), desktop icons, optional use of images to decorate, and had supported Virtual desktop (removed since 2.1) but now supports non-virtual desktop panning.
 MWM is a window manager, not a full desktop environment, so it only manages windows; it is expected that configuration, programs, sound, are provided by other programs.
 A plain text file is parsed to customize menus, user input mappings, management features, and user made functions of the same.